Covid-19 update, 24 November 2020

 For additional info, see the VisitScotland Travel to Scotland FAQ.

-VisitScotland has a handy list which explains the various phases for exiting lockdown.
+VisitScotland has a handy list which summarises the current situation and regulations in Scotland.

 Scotland is now operating a 'Test and Protect' strategy.